 (e) Income

-Distribution income is received from the underlying trusts.
-This is recognised on an entitlements basis.
+Distribution income is received from the underlying unit trusts.
+This is recognised when the right to receive payment is established.

 Fee rebates from the Responsible Entity are recognised in the statement of comprehensive income on an accruals basis.